Chalwk77/JeriCraftDocs/docs/policies/Community-Rules.md

 #### Tier 3: Minor Offenses - Up to 1-week Ban

-**Offenses in this tier may result in a ban of up to 1 week, at the staff's discretion.**
+Offenses in this tier may result in a ban of up to 1 week, at the staff's discretion.

-- Unwanted Communication:** Sending unsolicited content or repeatedly posting irrelevant messages that disrupt chat, such as false reports or commercial spam in-game or on Discord.
+- **Unwanted Communication:** Sending unsolicited content or repeatedly posting irrelevant messages that disrupt chat, such as false reports or commercial spam in-game or on Discord.
-- Inappropriate Roleplay:** Participating in roleplay scenarios that include offensive or inappropriate themes.
+- **Inappropriate Roleplay:** Participating in roleplay scenarios that include offensive or inappropriate themes.
-- Misuse of Slang:** Employing abusive slang in non-targeted ways that could offend others on the server or Discord.
+- **Misuse of Slang:** Employing abusive slang in non-targeted ways that could offend others on the server or Discord.
-- Inappropriate Conversations:** Discussing content or themes that are deemed inappropriate or unsuitable for the server's community on any platform.
+- **Inappropriate Conversations:** Discussing content or themes that are deemed inappropriate or unsuitable for the server's community on any platform.

+---

 #### Subsequent Offenses
 Repeated rule violations will result in escalating consequences as part of a tiered punishment system.
 If you have been penalized for an offense and continue to engage in similar behavior after the ban expires, you will face a more severe punishment within the respective tier.